-Use of fungicides can supplement cultural practices.
-They should not be depended upon to protect or cure seedlings, especially those that are in an environment that promotes disease, such as a wet, poorly drained field.
+Fungicides should be used to supplement cultural practices.
+They should not be depended upon to protect or cure seedlings, especially those that are growing in an environment that promotes diseases, such as a wet, poorly drained field.

 We have sufficient data and experience to demonstrate the effectiveness of metalaxyl.
 The other fungicides have been used with success on other crops, but we have not yet been able to show their effectiveness on conifers against Phytophthora spp.
-There are a couple of reasons for this: There have been relatively few field trials in PNW conifer nurseries where the disease intensity has been high enough to conduct a meaningful test.
-Additionally, application techniques and timing, particularly with new products such as Aliette, have not been optimal so that the full potential of the fungicide has not been seen.
+There are several reasons for this: There have been relatively few field trials in conifer nurseries in which the intensity of the disease has been high enough to conduct a meaningful test.
+In addition, application techniques and timing, particularly with new products such as Aliette, have not been optimal, so that the full potential of the fungicide has not been seen.

-Metalaxyl is a systemic material which is taken up by the roots and moved acropetally (upwards and outwards) in the plant.
-It can be applied as a liquid onto the foliage and then watered into the root zone (Subdue 2E) or it can be incorporated as granules into the soil or onto the surface of the soil, with with release of the product occurring after watering (Subdue 5G).
-Once in the plant, metalaxyl inhibits further development of Phytophthora so that disease progression is halted.
+Metalaxyl is a systemic material that is taken up by the roots and moved acropetally (upwards and outwards) in the plant.
+It can be applied as a liquid onto the foliage and then watered into the root zone (Subdue 2E) or it can be incorporated as granules into the soil or onto the surface of the soil, with release of the product occurring after watering (Subdue 5G).

+Once in the plant, metalaxyl inhibits further development of Phytophthora so that the progression of the disease is halted.
 The fungus is not eradicated from the seedling, however.
-The consequences of non-eradication can be either minimal, such as when you out-plant a treated, but infected, seedling into a dry, well-drained forest environment, or quite severe, such as when you transplant a treated, but infected, seedling into a poorly drained portion of another nursery.
+The consequences of non-eradication can be either minimal, such as when you outplant a treated but infected seedling into a dry, well drained forest environment, or quite severe, such as when you transplant a treated, but infected, seedling into a poorly drained portion of another nursery.

-Metalaxyl should be used sparingly and thoughtfully since strains of Phytophthora, tolerant to metalaxyl, can become predominant in soils which have had repeated, frequent applications of the fungicide.
-Repeated use can also result in decreased effectiveness due to the build-up in the soil of microbes capable of degrading metalaxyl.
-Highly susceptible seedling species in high-risk areas (areas which are poorly drained, prone to flooding, or which have had disease in the previous crop) should have the first priority for treatment.
-One well-timed application of metalaxyl per year can adequately control Phytophthora root rot in most cases.
-Several applications in 1 year will give increasingly more benefit with each additional application, but each increase is very small and probably is not worth the additional application cost (Hamm et al. 1984).
+Metalaxyl should be used sparingly and thoughtfully, because strains of Phytophthora that are tolerant to metalaxyl can become predominant in soils that have received repeated frequent applications of the fungicide.
+Repeated use can also result in decreased effectiveness because of the build-up of soil microbes capable, of degrading metalaxyl.
+Highly susceptible seedling species in high-risk areas (areas that are poorly drained, prone to flooding, or that have had disease in the previous crop) should have the first priority for treatment.

+One well-timed application of metalaxyl per year can adequately control phytophthora root rot in most cases.
+Several applications in 1 year will give increasingly more benefit with each additional application cost (3).
 Application in the fall or spring prior to the development of symptoms will be the most effective.
-Timing of fungicide applications, as well as cultural activities, are discussed by Cooley et al. (1985) in greater detail.
+Timing of fungicide applications, as well as cultural activities, are discussed in detail by Cooley et al. (1).